Sneha-0308/-Introduction-to-version-control-with-Git-and-GitHub/Branching and Merging in Git.md

   The first commit is what everything is built on.
 You could squash a few commits together, including the first commit, which becomes the new first commit, but what does it mean to even delete the first commit (or delete any but the last commit).</i></p>

 <li><code>git stash</code></li>
-<p>The git stash command takes your uncommitted changes (bth staged and unstaged), saves them away for later uses, and then reverts them from your working copy.</p>
+<p>The git stash command takes your uncommitted changes , saves them away for later uses, and then reverts them from your working copy.</p>

 <li><code>git stash pop</code></li>
 <p>Git allows the user to re-apply the previous commits by using git stash pop command.
-The popping option removes the changes from stash and appies them to your working file.</p>
+The popping option removes the changes from stash and applies them to your working file.</p>

 <li><code>git stash clear</code></li>
 <p>Clear the stash area.</p>